Gwendoline Christie: Early life

-Gwendoline Tracey Philippa Christie was born in Worthing, West Sussex.
+Gwendoline Christie was born in Worthing, West Sussex.
 She has two older half-brothers.
 Her mother was a housewife, and her father worked in sales and marketing.
-She grew up in a hamlet near the South Downs.
-As a child she trained as a gymnast but took up acting after a spinal injury.
+She grew up in a hamlet near the South Downs, attending Henfield Primary School and Warden Park Secondary School.
+As a child she trained as a gymnast but took up acting after a spinal injury at the age of 11.
 Around 2002, she worked in a boutique in Brighton.

-She graduated from Drama Centre London in 2005.
-She was told she "would probably never work because [she] didn't look the same as most actors", due to her unconventionally tall physique, and was even told "well, good luck with that" by her agent after stating she would like to work on screen.
+After attending Varndean College in Brighton and Hove, she graduated from Drama Centre London in 2005.
+She was told she "would probably never work because she didn't look the same as most actors", due to her unconventionally tall physique, and was even told "well, good luck with that" by her agent after stating she would like to work on screen.
 She was inspired to continue pursuing this goal by Tilda Swinton's performance in Orlando.
-In a 2017 interview, she recalled thinking "Well, she is in a film, she is otherworldly, and is definitely outside the room. ...
+In a 2017 interview, she recalled thinking "Well, she is in a film, she is otherworldly, and is definitely outside the room.
 I realised that maybe there is a place for me too."

 Career

-Stage actress and early on-screen career (2006–2011)
+Stage actress and early screen career (2006–2011)

 In 2002, Christie's height attracted the attention of photographer Polly Borland, who made Christie the subject of a noted series of photographs, entitled Bunny, between 2002 and 2008.
-According to Christie, she felt then that the photographs—in which she appears mostly nude—could help her come to terms with her body, and challenge notions of femininity.
+According to Christie, she felt then that the photographs in which she appears mostly nude could help her come to terms with her body, and challenge notions of femininity.
 However, she later said that she was shocked in retrospect that she had agreed to them.

 Christie's mentor since drama school has been actor and author Simon Callow.
 Her theatrical career includes a performance as the Queen in Shakespeare's Cymbeline opposite Tom Hiddleston, portraying Mag Wildwood in Breakfast at Tiffany's, and "standing out" as Lucifer in Marlowe's Doctor Faustus (2010).

 On screen, Christie debuted with a 2007 short film titled The Time Surgeon, written and directed by Nathaniel Mellors.
 In the following years, she continued to appear in his works, such as Seven Ages of Britain Teaser, a short TV film acting as an introduction to the final episode of the documentary series Seven Ages of Britain, and the first four films of his Ourhouse series of experimental short films, released between 2010 and 2011 as parts of art exhibitions or in selected public screenings.
 She was also involved in Ourhouse behind the scenes, acting as associate producer and being credited for casting, costumes, props, and make-up.
 Meanwhile, she made her feature film debut with a minor role in the Terry Gilliam film The Imaginarium of Doctor Parnassus in 2009.
 In 2009 she joined Patrick Wolf in the music video for "Damaris".